Irev-Dev/cadhub/README.md

 Your browser should open automatically to `http://localhost:8910` to see the web app.
 Lambda functions run on `http://localhost:8911` and are also proxied to `http://localhost:8910/.redwood/functions/*`.

+If you want to access the websight on your phone use `yarn redwood dev --fwd="--host <ip-address-on-your-network-i.e.-192.168.0.5">"`

 you can sign in to the following accounts locally

 localUser1@kurthutten.com: `abc123`